 Buckeye Balls

-Some weeks, all I want is a snack that feels indulgent and cozy but still actually fuels me, something creamy, chocolatey, and nostalgic that takes almost zero effort.
-These Buckeye Balls check every single box.
+Some weeks, all I want is a snack that feels indulgent and cozy but still actually fuels me.
+Something creamy, chocolatey, and nostalgic that takes almost zero effort.
+These buckeye balls check every single box.
 They taste exactly like the classic buckeye candy we all grew up sneaking from holiday tins, but made with better-for-you ingredients and a simple no-bake method.

 Why You’ll Love These Buckeye Balls